mehalyna/Forum-Project-Stage-CC/README.md

 1. **As a startup company,** I want to create a profile on the platform, so that I can present my ideas and proposals to potential investors.

-   - Tasks:
+   - Features:
-     - Implement user registration functionality for startups.
+     -  user registration functionality for startups.
-     - Create a profile setup page where startups can add details about their company and ideas.
+     -  profile setup page where startups can add details about their company and ideas.

 2. **As an investor,** I want to view profiles of startups, so that I can find promising ideas to invest in.

-   - Tasks:
+   - Features:
-     - Develop a feature for investors to browse and filter startup profiles.
+     -  feature for investors to browse and filter startup profiles.
-     - Implement a viewing functionality for detailed startup profiles.
+     -  viewing functionality for detailed startup profiles.

 3. **As a startup company,** I want to update my project information, so that I can keep potential investors informed about our progress and milestones.

-   - Tasks:
+   - Features:
-     - Create functionality for startups to edit and update their project information.
+     -  functionality for startups to edit and update their project information.
-     - Implement a system to notify investors about updates to startups they are following.
+     -  system to notify investors about updates to startups they are following.

 4. **As an investor,** I want to be able to contact startups directly through the platform, so that I can discuss investment opportunities.

-   - Tasks:
+   - Features:
-     - Develop a secure messaging system within the platform for communication between startups and investors.
+     -  secure messaging system within the platform for communication between startups and investors.
-     - Implement privacy and security measures to protect the communication.
+     -  privacy and security measures to protect the communication.

 5. **As a startup company,** I want to receive notifications about interested investors, so that I can engage with them promptly.

-   - Tasks:
+   - Features:
-     - Implement notification functionality for startups when an investor shows interest or contacts them.
+     -  notification functionality for startups when an investor shows interest or contacts them.
-     - Create a dashboard for startups to view and manage investor interactions.
+     -  dashboard for startups to view and manage investor interactions.

 6. **As an investor,** I want to save and track startups that interest me, so that I can manage my investment opportunities effectively.

-   - Tasks:
+   - Features:
-     - Develop a feature for investors to save and track startups.
+     -  feature for investors to save and track startups.
-     - Implement a dashboard for investors to manage their saved startups and investment activities.
+     -  dashboard for investors to manage their saved startups and investment activities.

 ### Additional Features